Penile Implant in Salt Lake City, UT

 He is also a member of multiple medical organizations, including the American Urological Association, the Sexual Medicine Society, and the Society of Urologic Prosthetic Surgeons.
 He has authored over 100 works, including various chapters in 6 textbooks of Urology.

-To find out if a penile implant is right for you, click the online scheduler to book an exam or call the office at (801) 965-2767 to schedule by phone.
+To find out if a penile implant is right for you, click the online scheduler to book an exam or call our urology clinic at (801) 965-2767 to schedule by phone.
 Men from across the intermountain west including Wyoming, Idaho, Colorado, and Utah are willing to travel to Salt Lake City to consult with Dr. Brant given his extensive experience performing penile implant surgery.

 What is a penile implant?